RetroAchievements/docs/docs/developer-docs/recall.md

 A `Recall` value is the the last value stored by the [`Remember` Flag](/developer-docs/flags/remember)

+The `Recall` accumulator's value is for the current frame's evaluation of logic.
+It does not persist between evaluations and does not maintain its value for use in a later evaluation.
+Each group (Core, Alt1, Alt2, etc) has its own separate `Recall` accumulator; a value remembered in one group therefore cannot be recalled in another group.
+Using `Recall` before a value is remembered in using the `Remember` condition will generate a warning in the asset editor.

 Examples of how it can be used:

 - Recall a calculated value for multiple uses in logic.